EIvimeyCook/metRscreen/README.md

 ```

 ## Running metRscreen
 The only function metRscreen is metRscreen().
 The most important argument is "screen.file".
+Be sure to provide the full file path (e.g., shown in import dataset).

 ```{r}
 library(metRscreen)